kaihuchen/AutonomousBackseatDriver/README.md

 - If you have any comments, please leave them on the issues section for this repository.
 - A **live demo** named [Autonomouse Backseat Driver](https://chat.openai.com/g/g-e4IV3KhGm-autonomous-backseat-driver) is made available as a Custom GPT in OpenAI's GPTs Store (a subscription to ChatGPT Plus may be required by OpenAI).

-    We named this Custom GPT **Autonomous Backseat Driver**, because behaves kind of like a backseat passenger who offers plenty of suggestions but controls nothing.
+    We named this Custom GPT **Autonomous Backseat Driver**, because it behaves kind of like a backseat passenger who offers plenty of suggestions but controls nothing.

     This Custom GPT is designed with the following prompt: